 Applied Behavior Analysis (ABA) is a form of behavioral therapy that focuses on reinforcing desired behaviors and reducing unwanted ones.

 ABA is an effective treatment recommended by many health professionals and the only autism therapy endorsed by the US Surgeon General.
-Commonly considered the “gold standard” for treating autism, it has been proven highly successful in helping autistic children progress and develop a variety of skills, including:
+Commonly considered the “gold standard” for treating autism spectrum disorder, it has been proven highly successful in helping autistic children progress and develop a variety of skills, including:

 - Activities of daily living